takumisoft68/vscode-markdown-table/README.md

 ## 1. Features

-- Navigate to next cell
+- Navigate to next/prev cell
 - Convert to table from TSV text
 - Format all tables
-- Insert column in the right
-- Insert column in the left
+- Insert column in the right/left

 ## 2. Demo